cosbi-research/beesl/README.md

 # Usage

-While this is a research product, the quality reached by the system makes it suitable to be used in real research settings for [event detection](#event-extraction-prediction) and [training new models](#training-a-new-model) of your own.
+While this is a research product, the quality reached by the system makes it suitable to be used in real research settings for either [event detection](#event-extraction-prediction) or [training new models](#training-a-new-model) of your own.

-To avoid overfitting to model data, the system was designed to be trained on data where specific words have been hidden, allowing to learn the wider linguistic construction rather than word contexts.
-This process is called *masking* of the metions `type (d)`, e.g. by writing `$PROTEIN` in place of G6PD.
+The system was designed to be trained on data where specific words have been hidden.
+This allows to learn the wider linguistic construction rather than word contexts and avoid overfitting to training data, making it more apt to general used beyond model data.
+The process is called *masking* of the metions `type (d)` (e.g. by writing `$PROTEIN` in place of G6PD).
 A model trained on masked data will best perform event extraction on masked data.
-Easy preprocessing commands are provied in the following examples.
+Easy masking/unsmasking commands are provied in the following examples.

 ## Event extraction (prediction)

 To detect biomedical events, run:
 ```
-# masking of "type" mentions
+# convetion from BioNLP format and masking of "type" mentions
 python bioscripts/preprocess.py --corpus $CORPUS_FOLDER --masking type
 ```
 `$CORPUS_FOLDER` is the folder in `$BEESL_DIR/data/corpora/` containing biomedical events in the standard [BioNLP standoff format](http://2011.bionlp-st.org/home/file-formats), e.g., `GE11` you just downloaded.